drSandraMartin/drSandraMartin.github.io/content/publication/schuckart-limited-cognitive-resources-2024/index.md

 publication_types:
 - article
 doi: 10.1101/2024.05.08.592872
-abstract: In everyday communication, humans predict upcoming language seemingly effortlessly.
-However, it remains unclear to what extent the formation of such predictions taxes executive resources.
-Our study set out to investigate how a limitation of executive resources impacts natural language prediction on multiple timescales in a novel dual-task paradigm, and how this impact is modulated by age.
-Participants (N = 175; 18--85 years) read short newspaper articles, presented word by word in varying font colours.
-This self-paced reading task was either performed in isolation or paired with a competing n-back task (1-back or 2-back) on the words' font colour.
-We measured word-level reading time and block-level reading comprehension as well as n-back performance.
-To quantify word predictability, we estimated word surprisal on four distinct timescales (i.e., context lengths ranging from words to paragraphs) using a large language model.
-Under high cognitive load, adults aged 60 and over benefited most from high word predictability.
-Our results show that independent of timescale, higher cognitive load diminishes the benefits of high word predictability on reading time, suggesting language predictions draw on executive resources.
+abstract: Humans predict upcoming language effortlessly, but the cognitive costs of these predictions remain debated.
+In this study, we demonstrate that limiting executive resources through a concurrent task reduces the effect of language predictability on reading times.
+Participants (N=175, replication N=96) read short articles presented word-by-word while completing a secondary font colour n-back task, thus varying cognitive demand.
+Language predictability was indexed by word surprisal as derived from a generative pre-trained transformer model (GPT-2).
+Our results show that predictability effects increase with age (18–85 years), and across both samples, higher cognitive load consistently diminished the impact of word predictability on reading speed.
+These findings highlight the resource-dependent nature of predictive mechanisms in language comprehension across the lifespan.
+We conclude that linguistic predictions rely on executive resources, which helps resolve the debate about the cognitive cost of predictive language processing.

 tags:
 - Aging